AnshitaJoshi-6/WhatsApp-Smart-Group-Hub/README.md

 5. Tap the Biology assignment card to see the auto-updated correction
 6. Tap "View Original Message" to jump back to the source message, highlighted in the chat

-## Note
-This is a UI/UX prototype built for a hackathon — no backend or real AI processing is implemented; all data is static, designed to demonstrate the intended user experience.